jbegaint/salut/README.md

 * `salut` simple VOIP program based on the previous LPC codec, relies on UNIX sockets for the network and the GTK library for the basic GUI.

+* some PortAudio demo programs can also be found in the `tests/` directory

 Dependencies
 ------------